Ekleog/indexed-db/README.md

         })
         .await?;

-    // If we return `Err` from a transaction, then it will abort db.transaction(&["store"])
+    // If we return `Err` (or panic) from a transaction, then it will abort db.transaction(&["store"])
         .rw()
         .run(|t| async move {